 Mr. Meron is consistently recognized as one of the leading healthcare lawyers in the country, most recently as a “Health MVP” by Law 360 (2016).
 He has been repeatedly named a leading lawyer by The Legal 500 US and Chambers USA, in which sources applaud him for his “quality, reliable advice in time-sensitive situations.”
-Legal Media Group – a part of Euromoney Institutional Investor PLC – has recognized the breadth of Latham’s Life Sciences Practice in its 2013 industry guide and identified Mr. Meron as one of the “stars” in the area of government investigations and fraud & abuse.
-Nightingale’s Healthcare News named him as one of the top 10 outstanding healthcare fraud and compliance lawyers.
+In addition, Legal Media Group — a part of Euromoney Institutional Investor PLC — has identified Mr. Meron as one of the “stars” in the area of government investigations and fraud & abuse (2013-2016) and Nightingale’s Healthcare News named him one of the top 10 outstanding healthcare fraud and compliance lawyers.

 Mr. Meron joined Latham from the United States Department of Health and Human Services (HHS), where he served as General Counsel from 2006 to 2007.
 At HHS, he supervised the work of approximately 500 lawyers and was heavily involved in advising the HHS’s leadership on sensitive and high priority matters involving all of the key statutes and regulations that HHS enforces, including the Food, Drug and Cosmetic Act and the Medicare and Medicaid statutes, as well as the federal Anti-Kickback Statute.
 As General Counsel, Mr. Meron worked closely with the Office of Inspector General in coordinating positions on enforcement matters relating to FDA and CMS statutes and regulations.
 During his time at HHS, Mr. Meron also served as a senior policy advisor to Secretary Mike Leavitt on the Secretary’s healthcare transparency initiative.

 Prior to his service at HHS, Mr. Meron was the Principal Deputy Assistant Attorney General for the Civil Division of the US Department of Justice, where he supervised approximately 735 lawyers litigating thousands of cases.
 His duties as Principal Deputy included oversight of the Division’s healthcare civil fraud (False Claims Act) and off-label promotion prosecutions, as well as defense of FDA and CMS regulations, policies and reimbursement decisions.